Jase-The-Ace/beatdrift-cli/beatdrift-cli-master_copy/beatdrift-cli-master/README.rst

 Restricting the region and. service is optional, a simple ``query`` without arguments lists everything.

-A thread pool is used to run queries in parallel and randomize the order to avoid hitting one endpoint in close succession.
+A thread pool is used to run queries in parallel and randomise the order to avoid hitting one endpoint in close succession.
 One run takes around three to 4 minutes on average based on your machine and connection.

 More Examples